ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-11-21-alvaro-arregui-mastery-through-a-passionproject-and-tom-coombs-flow-in-ux-design.md

 There will be two presentations on the night:

-Alvaro Arregui - "Mastering digital product design through a passion-project" Alvaro will talk to us about mastering digital product design through a passion project, and how to apply the learnings to client work or to creating the next big hit on the app store.
+<strong>Alvaro Arregui - "Mastering digital product design through a passion-project"</strong><br>
+Alvaro will talk to us about mastering digital product design through a passion project, and how to apply the learnings to client work or to creating the next big hit on the app store.<br>
 He recently founded Nuevo.Studio Tokyo and before that was Lead designer at the trail-blazing London design studio UsTwo.

-Tom Coombs - "Capturing process 'flow' in UX design" Tom will talk about and show various methods for capturing process flow.
+<strong>Tom Coombs - "Capturing process 'flow' in UX design"</strong><br>
+Tom will talk about and show various methods for capturing process flow.<br>
 He is Head of Product for LendStreet.

 Then there will be networking until 9pm.